Saysarah/GettingCleaningDataCourseProject/Codebook.md

           5. Standing
           6. Laying
 3.	patientId :  a numeric value identifying the patient (1-30)

-columns 4 - 69 are numerical values, note that the 3-axial signals in the X, Y and Z directions are included in this dataset

 4.	tBodyAc.mean.X
 5.	tBodyAc.mean.Y
 6.	tBodyAc.mean.Z